-- input_name (str, optional) The name of the dataset in the catalog.yml which the model's user must provide for prediction (i.e. the data).
-Defaults to None. - kpm_kwargs extra arguments to be passed to KedroPipelineModel when the PipelineML object is automatically saved at the end of a run.
-This includes: - copy_mode: the copy_mode to be used for underlying dataset when loaded in memory - runner: the kedro runner to run the model with discovered by the MlflowHook and contains all the information for logging the inference pipeline as a Mlflow Model.
+- kwargs extra arguments to be passed to KedroPipelineModel when the PipelineML object is automatically saved at the end of a run.
+This includes: - copy_mode: the copy_mode to be used for underlying dataset when loaded in memory - runner: the kedro runner to run the model with

+A PipelineML which is automatically discovered by the MlflowPipelineHook and contains all the information for logging the inference pipeline as a Mlflow Model.